AymanMohamed2/location_service_with_permission/README.md

 **Key Features:**

+- **Simplified Permission Handling:** Request necessary permissions ( `android.permission.FOREGROUND_SERVICE`
+`android.permission.ACCESS_BACKGROUND_LOCATION`
-- **Simplified Permission Handling:** Request necessary permissions (`android.permission.FOREGROUND_SERVICE` and `android.permission.ACCESS_BACKGROUND_LOCATION`) with a single call, reducing boilerplate code and simplifying integration.
+) with a single call, reducing boilerplate code and simplifying integration.
 - **Streamlined Location Updates:** Access continuous location updates with ease, even when your app is minimized or in the background.
 - **Customizable Accuracy and Interval:** Tailor location tracking to your app's needs by adjusting accuracy and update intervals.
 - **Well-Documented Code:** Benefit from clear and concise code documentation for smooth integration into your projects.